danielhaish/internet-useage-staticstics-using-chatgpt/README.md

-# browsers viewd context statics
+# browsers viewd context statictics
 This project meantto get statictics on usage of the contect read on on the browser and count it and summerize it

 # browser contect statictics